-10. Invest in your values and yourself
+10. Invest in your values and invest in yourself

 This may be the most important to do of all.
 Too many young people (well, maybe older folks as well) focus their time, energy, and money on keeping up with the lifestyles of those who surround them.
 They see friends with new cars, clothes, jewelry, vacations etc. In the long run, all that “stuff” isn’t what brings happiness or contentment.

 In addition to helping others, do take care of yourself.
-A health club membership isn’t an extravagance if you use it - it’s an investment in your continued wellness.
+A health club membership isn’t an extravagance if you use it— it's an investment in your continued wellness.
 And the occasional mani & pedi, well that’s ok too!

 11. Call your parents and grandparents

 I know this is a time of independence and finding your way, but your parents and relatives will play an important part in this journey.
 They enjoy your calls and texts more than you can imagine.
 I know you’re busy, but even a hello will make their day!

 They are so proud of you and truly look forward to the time they spend with you.
 Time flies… cherish the time you have with your parents.
 You are lucky… they are pretty great people.